Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Scatter window smoothing

 The initial standardized reconstruction settings did not include instructions on pre-filtering, resulting in different filters being applied in the reconstructions from different sites.
 In particular, Siemens images were reconstructed either without scatter filter or with 20 mm Gaussian smoothing, resulting in visual and quantitative differences between the images from different systems.

 Previous research has shown that smoothing the scatter windows can improve the reconstructed image \cite{scatter_methods}\cite{scatter_smoothing}.
 The OSEM algorithm takes into account the Poisson noise in the sinogram data, so filtering of the photopeak window is generally not applied before reconstruction.
-The scatter windows on the other hand are not reconstructed directly, but used to get an estimate of the scatter which is added to the forward projection model (i.e. the denominator of the MLEM equation).
+The scatter windows on the other hand are not reconstructed directly, but used to get an estimate of the scatter which is added to the forward projection model (i.e. the denominator of the OSEM equation).
 This equation only holds for the expectation of the scatter, i.e. the scatter estimate should be noise-free.
-Therefore, literature suggests that reducing the noise by filtering the scatter windows improves the accuracy of the reconstruction.
+Consequently, simulation studies have shown that reducing the noise by filtering the scatter windows improves the accuracy of the reconstruction\cite{scatter_methods,scatter_smoothing}.

-To test the impact of pre-filtering the scatter windows in \lu\, reconstructions, the data from system A1 were reconstructed using the standardized reconstruction settings with a Gaussian pre-filter of increasing FWHM.
+To test the impact of pre-filtering the scatter windows in \lu\, reconstructions, the data from system A1 were reconstructed using the standardized reconstruction settings with a Gaussian pre-filter of increasing full width at half maximum (FWHM).
 As shown in figure \ref{fig:SC_smoothing_NEMA}, the NEMA images without scatter smoothing appear to contain a small background signal, which is not present in the other reconstructions.
 These are likely scatter counts that are not properly compensated for, and contribute more than 5\% of the total counts in the image.
 This background signal disappears when applying a scatter filter, regardless of the FWHM.
-This indicates that the noise in the scatter windows leads to a bias in the scatter, which can be reduced by pre-filtering the data.
+This indicates that the noise in the scatter windows leads to a bias in the image, which can be reduced by pre-filtering the data.

 This is confirmed by the cylinder data: figure \ref{fig:SC_smoothing_ICFs} shows the ICFs obtained from the cylinder reconstructions using different pre-filter strengths.
 There is a noticeable drop in ICF when applying a scatter filter, after which the ICF remains relatively stable, with a minimum at 20 mm FWHM.
 This is likely due to significant amounts of scattered counts still being present in the 0 mm image, but not in the others.